selmaliah/ETDataProcessing/README.md

 * The program will ask you for a desired folder.
 All the output files goes into the folder `output` and a sub-folder as you entered.
 For example, if you entered `ProjectX` as your output folder, then the output files will be in `output/ProjectX` folder.
+* One of the output files that will be generated is `script.txt`.
+This file will include the content from your command line interactions with the software.

 ## Installation
 1. Download and install [Java Runtime Environment (JRE)](https://www.java.com/en/download/).
 Download the file, double click and